What’s Your Skin Type? Ultimate Skin Hacks to Pick the Right Products for YOUR Skin

-The pigmented and non-pigmented skin attribute is measured by the skin’s ability to form unwanted pigments.
-This can be caused by injury in the form of post-inflammatory hyperpigmentation, or caused by the sun (solar lentigines, melisma, and freckles).
+The pigmented and non-pigmented skin attributes are measured by the skin’s ability to form unwanted pigments.
+This can be due to injury in the form of post-inflammatory hyperpigmentation, or due to sun exposure (solar lentigines, melisma, and freckles).

 For (P) Types:

-Avoiding the sun should be the first remedy to a pigmented skin.
-Use products formulated with glycolic acid, azelaic acid, retinoids, and alpha arbutin will get rid of a pigmented skin condition.
+Therefore, avoiding the sun should be the first remedy to a pigmented skin.
+Use products formulated with glycolic acid, azelaic acid, retinoids, and alpha arbutin.
+These will get rid of a pigmented skin condition.

-You can also help reduce hyper-pigmentation naturally with ingredients such as Turmeric, Lemon Essential Oil, and Honey.
+Also, you can help reduce hyper-pigmentation naturally with ingredients, such as, Turmeric, Lemon Essential Oil, and Honey.
 Check out our Glow Facial Scrub Here.

 Wrinkle-prone or Tight: (W) or (T)

 Lifestyle habits, ethnicity, and age determines if the skin is tight or wrinkle-prone.
-Sun and smoking are the primary cause of skin aging, damaging the elastin and collagen.
+Sun and smoking are the primary cause of skin aging which damages the elastin and collagen.
 However, there is still a genetic component that determines wrinkle-prone or tight skin.